 If ground based navigational aids are unavailable then departing aircraft will be given Non Standard Departure Instructions that will cause them to fly outside of the normal Preferred Noise Routes.

--Outages have been planned for 29 September and 5 November 2014.
+-Outages have been planned for 5th November 2014.
 These works are weather dependent and so could be postponed/re planned.
 Other outages may be required due to equipment failure.

 Airport City -World Logistics Hub

-Work on the World Logistics Hub; part of the Enterprise Zone for Greater Manchester commenced in January.
+Work on the World Logistics Hub; part of the Enterprise Zone for Greater Manchester commenced in January 2014.
 Please see the pdf entitled "Manchester Airport World Logistics Hub -First construction phase" to see an annotated artists impression of how the site will look when complete (in ten to fifteen years’ time).
-The first phase of work has commenced:
+The first phase of work is almost complete:

-- Construction of a cargo shed for our first tenant; DHL
+- Construction of the cargo shed for our first tenant is now complete and DHL will occupy the site in October

 Construction of the road and environmental mitigation areas will be carried out by Costains and the cargo shed by BAM.
 Updates on the work will be published as we progress on this page.